Last updated July 14, 2017

 - Charge sales tax on the entire amount of shipping fee collected

-In most cases, shipping in Georgia is taxable.
+In most cases, shipping in Georgia is taxable, even if the shipping charge is separately broken out on the invoice.
 Check out our Georgia Sales Tax Guide for Business to find out more about sales tax in Georgia.